Premier Polar Bear Photo Itinerary

 Your polar bear photo tour begins in Winnipeg, the capital of Manitoba, which was once a former fur-trading post and Canadian Pacific Railway boomtown.
 Today, Winnipeg is the commercial and cultural hub of Canada's eastern prairie region.
 A transfer is included from the airport to the historic Fort Garry Hotel, a prestigious Winnipeg landmark that dates to the opening of the Canadian West.
-Meet your Expedition Leader and fellow travelers at an orientation dinner this evening.
+Meet your Expedition Leader and fellow photographers at a welcome dinner this evening.

 Day 2: Winnipeg / Churchill

 Transfer to the airport and board our chartered aircraft to fly to the small town of Churchill this morning.
 This subarctic frontier outpost, originally a Hudson's Bay Company fur-trading post, is our base for northern adventure.
 After lunch in town, settle in to our hotel and begin to get acquainted with this small community of hardy, hospitable residents.
 This evening, we begin with a presentation on Arctic photography by our Expedition Leader, who is both an accomplished photographer and seasoned naturalist guide.

 Days 3–5: Polar Bear Photography on the Tundra

 Rise early for breakfast, then board our custom Polar Rovers, specialty vehicles that get us within prime photography range of polar bears on the open tundra.
 Although each vehicle can accommodate more than 30 passengers, we take a maximum of 16, ensuring that everyone has a window seat, plenty of space for camera gear, and room to shoot comfortably without interference.
 For three full days, we spend our daylight hours on the tundra, photographing polar bears roaming the edge of Hudson Bay as they waiting for the ice to freeze and seal-hunting season to begin.
 We may see mothers with cubs and young adult males play-fighting.
 A large adult male may turn his attention toward us, sometimes approaching within mere feet or even lifting his massive paws onto the side of our vehicle to peer up at us.
 The elevated outdoor observation platform offers an open vantage point for exceptional photos, and we can also drop the windows inside the warm interior of the Rover to position cameras from inside.